miielab/miienlp/documentation/user_documentation/ocr.md

     $ pip install --user -r requirements.txt
     ```
 4. Edit and save `ocr/src/input.yaml` file.
 5. To use our OCR method, you have to apply for [Google Vision API credentials](https://cloud.google.com/vision/docs/setup) and download the Google application credentials.
 You will get $300 in free credits to run, test, and deploy workloads if you are a new user of Google Cloud.
+(Note: we recommend [this video](https://www.youtube.com/watch?v=wfyDiLMGqDM&list=PL3JVwFmb_BnSLFyVThMfEavAEZYHBpWEd&index=2) in addition to the aforementioned Google instructions.)
 6. After obtaining your Google API credentials (e.g., MiiE Lab has TextAnalysis--8fc4fa534750.json), put them into your ocr/src folder, and type the following in the terminal:
    ```
    export GOOGLE_APPLICATION_CREDENTIALS=src/TextAnalysis-8fc4fa534750.json